liquidinvestigations/cloud-deployment/README.md

 ## Steps

-1. Install all dependencies marked in [the factory readme](https://github.com/liquidinvestigations/factory).
+1. Install `socat`.
+Then, install all dependencies marked in [the factory readme](https://github.com/liquidinvestigations/factory).
 If kitchen is not working, compile the latest ruby from source.
 2. Run `./download_liquid.sh`.
 3. Run `./launch_liquid.sh` and wait for it to boot.
 4. Run `./socat.sh` to do port forwarding.